When and how you can edit and withdraw published requirements.

 What to do if you can no longer offer the work

-You can withdraw your requirements if you can’t offer the work because:
+You can withdraw or cancel your requirements if you can’t offer the work because:

 - the work is not going ahead

 - you don’t have the budget any more

 - you didn’t find a supplier who could meet your needs